ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Fetch Key Material

 This action attempts to claim initial keying material for all the clients of a single user at a specific provider.
-The keying material may not be reused unless identified as "last resort" keying material.
+The keying material is designed for use in a single room and may not be reused.
 It uses the HTTP POST method.

 ~~~
 POST /keyMaterial/{targetUser}